mannbro/HorsemanCMS/README.md

 # HorsemanCMS
 CMS System focusing on performance & scalability, security and user experience.

+*Key focus*
+* Don't try to do everything.
+Just do the basics that 80% of websites need, and do it extremely well!

 *Key USP:s*
 * User-friendly inline true WYSIWYG editing
 * Versioning / revert